Mustafa Barghouti: Career

-Returning home in 1978, he "specialized in internal medicine and cardiology at Maqased Hospital in Jerusalem."
-At that time he was active in the Palestinian Communist Party, "part of a new form of resistance to the Occupation that developed after Jordan crushed the Palestinians during the 'Black September' of 1970."

-After the signing of the Camp David Accords, Barghouti said, he and his comrades "realized...that we couldn't rely on Egypt, Syria or any other country, that we could expect nothing from outside.
+Returning home in 1978, Barghouti specialized in internal medicine and cardiology at Maqased Hospital in Jerusalem.
+At that time he was active in the Palestinian Communist Party.
+After the signing of the Camp David Accords, Barghouti said that he and his comrades "realized...that we couldn't rely on Egypt, Syria or any other country, that we could expect nothing from outside.
 We would have to be self-reliant, self-organized.
 Resistance would have to mean defying the Occupation, defying the Israeli rules."

 While he was at Maqased, he and "five or six" medical colleagues founded Medical Relief (MR), a volunteer organization that has developed into "a whole network of primary health-care centres, mobile clinics and outreach programmes."
 By 1986, "there were MR committees all over the Occupied Territories, including Gaza."

-He pursued further studies in Jerusalem, then received an MSc. in Business Administration and Management from Stanford University.
+During this time, Barghouti pursued further studies in Jerusalem, then received an MSc. in Business Administration and Management from Stanford University.

-He served as Secretary-General of the Palestinian People's Party (formerly the Communist Party) and represented it in the Palestinian National Council, the legislative body of the PLO, until his resignation from the PPP in 2002.
+Barghouti served as Secretary-General of the Palestinian People's Party (formerly the Communist Party) and represented it in the Palestinian National Council, the legislative body of the PLO, until his resignation from the PPP in 2002.
 He stood for election in the 1996 PLC elections, running as a candidate in the Ramallah district, but lost out narrowly after a recount.

-Barghouti is the President of the Union of Palestinian Medical Relief Committees, an NGO that provides health and community services to people in the Occupied Territories.
-He is also Director of the Health Development Information and Policy Institute, an independent Ramallah-based think-tank that engages in policy research and planning for the Palestinian health-care system in the West Bank and Gaza Strip.

-In addition, he was one of the founders, in October 2001, of Grassroots International Protection for the Palestinian People, a program that seeks to protect Palestinians, including those engaged in nonviolent protest, by arranging for international civilian witnesses to be present at potentially violent encounters between Palestinians and settlers or members of the IDF.
+Barghouti is the President of the Palestinian Medical Relief Society, an NGO that provides health and community services to people in the Occupied Territories.
+He is also the Director of the Health Development Information and Policy Institute, an independent Ramallah-based think-tank that engages in policy research and planning for the Palestinian health-care system in the West Bank and Gaza Strip.
+Additionally, he was one of the founders, in October 2001, of Grassroots International Protection for the Palestinian People, a program that seeks to protect Palestinians, including those engaged in nonviolent protest, by arranging for international civilian witnesses to be present at potentially violent encounters between Palestinians and settlers or members of the IDF.

-Barghouti is also an associate of the Oxford Research Group.

 Barghouti was nominated for a Nobel Peace Prize in 2010 by Mairead Maguire, who had won the prize in 1976.